 The keywords are ES (Ephemeral/Short), M (Amplify), L (Live)

-In other words, they: ① prefer creating and consuming short videos, ② embellish themselves and their experiences to create content, and ③ focus on sharing what's happening right now through live streams.
+In other words, they: ① prefer creating and consuming short videos, ② embellish themselves and their experiences to turn them into content, and ③ focus on sharing what's happening right now through live streams.
 Let's take a closer look.

 The Rise of Ephemeral/Short Video Formats

-Here, we refer to videos in a format that disappears after a set period of time as "Ephemeral."
-We also call the type of video that is self-contained in a short length, and the mindset of users who seek it, "Short."
+Here, we refer to videos that disappear after a set period as "Ephemeral" (fleeting, one-day-only).
+We call videos that are self-contained in a short length, and the mindset of users who seek them, "Short."

-Against this backdrop, services featuring "disappearing after a short time" have seen a general surge in popularity.
-Snapchat and Instagram's "Stories" feature, in particular, are noteworthy as services embodying both E and S characteristics.
-Both use a format where posts automatically disappear after one day, serving as a way to post and share one's experiences as short videos.
+Against this backdrop, services featuring "short-lived" content are gaining widespread popularity.
+Snapchat and Instagram's "Stories" feature, in particular, deserve attention as services embodying both E and S characteristics.
+Both use a format where posts automatically disappear after one day, enabling users to post and share their experiences as short videos.

-Although "Snapchat Stories" was released several years earlier, this survey revealed that "Instagram Stories" currently has a slightly higher usage rate in Japan.
+Although "Snapchat Stories" was released several years earlier, this survey revealed that "Instagram Stories" currently enjoys a slightly higher usage rate in Japan.

 One reason for this is likely that Instagram is already widely adopted in Japan, with established connections between users, providing more "recipients" for sharing videos.
 SNS—or more broadly, communication-based internet services—exhibit network externalities (the phenomenon where the benefits derived from a service increase as the number of users grows).

-Our research also observed that users exhibit "shortness"—they either "prefer short videos" or "decide whether to keep watching a video within a short time" (For detailed data, please contact the inquiry address at the end of this column).
+Our survey also observed that users exhibit "shortness"—they either "prefer short videos" or "decide whether to keep watching a video within a short time" (For detailed data, please contact the inquiry point listed at the end of this column).

-Instagram Stories was released later but has a slightly higher usage rate.
+Although Instagram Stories was released later, its usage rate is slightly higher.
 There is room for growth by increasing awareness of the service.

 Applying filters, adding text, decorating with emojis, stamps, or stickers...
 A single photo now undergoes diverse editing expressions, suggesting the continuation of Japan's "Moru" culture, which traces its roots back to purikura.

-While most age groups use 1-2 apps, teenage girls predominantly use 2-3 apps.
+While most age groups tend to use 1-2 apps per post, teenage girls predominantly use 2-3 apps per post.

 User interest is expanding beyond photo editing to include video editing as well.